 This motherboard supports two ATI CrossFireTM PCI Express x16 graphics cards that comply with the PCI Express specifications.
+Refer to the figure below for the location of the slots.

-- In CrossFireTM mode, install the ATI CrossFireTM Edition (Master) graphics card on the primary PCI Express slot. - Install two ATI graphics cards from the same GPU family that support CrossFireTM mode.
+- In CrossFireTM mode, install the ATI CrossFireTM Edition (Master) graphics card on the primary PCI Express slot. - Install two ATI graphics cards from the same GPU family that support CrossFireTM mode. - If you install two VGA cards, we recommend that you plug the rear chassis fan cable to the motherboard connector labeled CHA\FAN1/3 for better thermal environment.
+See page 2-36 for the connector location.